Duration

 Week 2 summary

-What have you learnt in Week 2 and a short self-evaluation to refresh your learning on how to apply the GRASP programme in practice and an opportunity to reflect on your own confidence and clinical practice.
+Here we consider what have you learnt in Week 2, There is a short self-evaluation to refresh your learning on how to apply the GRASP programme and an opportunity to reflect on your own confidence using this in clinical practice.

 Learning on this course